New York City Transit Delays: Smoke Reported In Brooklyn Subway Tunnel

-Reports of smoke in the subway tunnel between Brooklyn and Manhattan caused an evacuations from a train on the A and C lines Sunday morning.
+Reports of smoke in the subway tunnel between Brooklyn and Manhattan caused an evacuation from a train on the A and C lines Sunday morning.

+It was later determined the train had a mechanical issue, according to the transit service.
 The smoke was reported near the High Street station between Brooklyn and Manhattan.
-Rescue trains are in place, evacuating 60 people at a time.
-There are no reports of injuries at this time.
+A rescue train was in place, and A and C trains were diverted to the F line in both directions.
+There were no reports of injuries.

+Mayor Bill DeBlasio issued a statement, which said, “FDNY and EMS are on the scene at the High Street subway station responding to a stalled train with passengers aboard.
+They worked with the MTA and ensured everyone got back to the station platform safely.
+Expect service changes on the A/C between Brooklyn and Manhattan.”

 The NYCT Subway reported trains were delayed starting with an investigation into why a train’s brakes were activated near High Street.
 Check the current service status here.